 1. Protect Your Skin From The Sun

 Sun exposure is one of the main causes of uneven skin tone.
-Wearing sunscreen, protective clothing and a hat is a lot easier than dealing with the potential consequences of unprotected sun exposure.
+Wearing sunscreen, protective clothing and a hat is a lot easier and less expensive than dealing with the potential consequences of unprotected sun exposure.
+And remember, no matter how great your skincare routine is, if you aren’t using SPF 30+ daily, results from your vitamin C or any other ingredient that helps with evening skin tone will be short lived.
+So the moral of the story is: apply SPF 30+ daily, regardless of being indoors or not.
+Future you will thank you!

 2. Exfoliate Weekly To Remove Build Up